• Skip to primary navigation

 When is a Smoked Brisket Done?

-- It is important to remember that the brisket’s internal temperature can increase by 5-10 degrees even after removing it from the grill.
-When taking it off the smoker, the ideal temperature of a properly smoked brisket is 195 degrees F when it should more than likely rise to an optimal 205 degrees F.
+• It is important to remember that the brisket’s internal temperature can increase by 5-10 degrees even after removing it from the grill.
+When taking it off the smoker, the ideal temperature of a properly smoked brisket is 195 degrees F when it should be more than likely rise to an optimal 205 degrees F.

 Holding and Resting